paarth14/21-DAYS-PROGRAMMING-CHALLENGE-ACES/README.md

 ### Day 18:
 ---
-- Solved some problems on Arrays on GeeksforGeeks (Arrays Data Structure).
+- Solved 3 problems on Arrays on GeeksforGeeks (Arrays Data Structure).